lloyd-taylor/SquamaNTP/README.md

 IMPORTANT: Do NOT connect USB power to board if ethernet is plugged into a PoE switchport.
 Unexpected results (incuding frying your computer or the Squama Board) may result with two separate power feeds!

-Either plug the Squama board into a NON-PoE Port on your switch during development, or use a power-switched USB hub between youcomputer and the Squama board.
+Either plug the Squama board into a NON-PoE Port on your switch during development, or use a power-switched USB hub between your computer and the Squama board.